Dear Brothers and Sisters in Christ Jesus,

-This weekend we celebrate the Solemnity of Christ the King and, at the same time, we give thanks to our good Lord for the all graces of the Jubilee Year of Mercy.
-This Sunday evening marks the clos-ing of the Jubilee Year of Mercy and the special graces and indul-gences associated with it.
-This past year has offered all the faithful a multitude of riches from the merciful Heart of our Lord Jesus!
-It is truly right and just that we now thank and praise Him for His exceeding goodness toward us!
+This weekend we celebrate the Solemnity of Christ the King and it marks the beginning of the final week of Ordinary Time in the Church.
+Next Sunday we begin the Season of Advent.
+I pray that this past year of grace in the life of our Catholic Church has brought all of us closer to the riches of the merciful Heart of our Lord Jesus!
+It is truly right and just that we thank and praise Him each day for His exceeding goodness toward us!
 May we trust Him at all times to lead us on the path of holiness and onward toward Heaven!

-Through the intercession of Mary, the Queen of Heaven, St. Joseph, St. Michael and St. Paul, may our love and trust in Christ our King grow unto a complete, loving surrender to His reign in our hearts!
+Through the intercession of Mary, the Queen of Heaven and earth, St. Joseph, St. Michael and St. Paul, may the loving Heart of Jesus Christ our King reign over all human hearts!

 In Christ through Mary,